USS Chicago (CA-29): World War II

 On the night of 31 May – 1 June, while in port in Sydney Harbour, Australia, Chicago fired on an attacking Japanese midget submarine.
 Chicago's captain, Howard D. Bode, was ashore when his ship opened fire.
 After coming back aboard on his ship, he initially accused all the officers of being drunk.
 Shortly afterwards, the presence of the submarine was confirmed.
 Three Japanese midget submarines had attacked Sydney Harbour.
 One became entangled in an anti-submarine boom net, and two were able to pass through.
 One was then disabled by depth charges, but the other managed to fire two torpedoes at Chicago.
 One torpedo passed near Chicago and destroyed the converted ferry HMAS Kuttabul, nearby, killing 21 sailors, while the second torpedo failed to detonate, and skidded ashore onto Garden Island.

 During June and July 1942, Chicago continued to operate in the Southwest Pacific.
 From 7–9 August, she supported the initial landings on Guadalcanal and others of the Solomon Islands, beginning the second US counter-offensive after New Guinea against Japan.
 On 9 August, she engaged in the Battle of Savo Island.
-Early in the engagement a hit from a Japanese destroyer's torpedo caused minor damage to the ship's bow.
+Early in the engagement a hit from a Japanese destroyer's torpedo caused significant damage to the ship's bow.
 Chicago fought damage while continuing to engage until contact with the enemy was lost.
 Capt.
 Bode's actions during the engagement were questioned in an inquiry headed by Admiral Arthur Japy Hepburn.
 Though the report was not intended to be made public, Bode learned of its findings and shot himself on 19 April 1943, dying the next day.